 We support FGM survivor and activist Rhobi Samwelly and her local NGO Hope for Women and Children Tanzania in Mara.
-She works together with district and regional officials, to protect girls from Female Genital Mutilation in Tanzania via supporting outreach work in the village and with schools, and offering safe spaces for girls refusing to be cut, particularly during cutting seasons.
+She works together with district and regional officials to protect girls from Female Genital Mutilation in Tanzania via supporting outreach work in villages and with schools, and offering safe spaces for girls refusing to be cut, particularly during cutting seasons.
 They also arrange community film screenings of the film featuring their work, In the Name of Your Daughter.

 Where possible girls will attend certificated courses which will give them much better employment prospects and could lead to other Further Education opportunities e.g. Nursing.
 They will become well-rounded young adults able to become decision makers in their communities.
 They will be role models for younger girls and be able to campaign effectively against FGM and premature marriage.
 They will gain much personal fulfillment.